Ctesiphon: Population and religion

 Under Sasanian rule, the population of Ctesiphon was heavily mixed: it included Arameans, Persians, Greeks and Assyrians.
 Several religions were also practiced in the metropolis, which included Christianity, Judaism and Zoroastrianism.
 In 497, the first Nestorian patriarch Mar Babai I, fixed his see at Seleucia-Ctesiphon, supervising their mission east, with the Merv metropolis as pivot.
 The population also included Manicheans, a dualist church, who continued to be mentioned in Ctesiphon during Umayyad rule fixing their "patriarchate of Babylon" there.
 Much of the population fled from Ctesiphon after the Arab capture of the metropolis.
 However, a portion of Persians remained there, and some important figures of these people are known to have provided Ali with presents, which he, however, refused to take.
 In the ninth century, the surviving Manicheans fled and displaced their patriarchate up the Silk Road, in Samarkand.

 Archaeology

-A German Oriental Society led by Oscar Reuther excavated at Ctesiphon in 1928–29 mainly at Qasr bint al-Qadi on the western part of the site.
+A German Oriental Society expedition led by Oscar Reuther excavated at Ctesiphon in 1928–29 mainly at Qasr bint al-Qadi on the western part of the site.
 In winter of 1931–1932 a joint expedition of the German State Museums (Staatliche Museen zu Berlin) and The Metropolitan Museum of Art continued excavations at the site, focusing on the areas of Ma'aridh, Tell Dheheb, the Taq-i Kisra, Selman Pak and Umm ez-Za'tir under the direction of Ernst Kühnel.

-In the late 1960s and early 1970s, an Italian team from the University of Turin directed by Antonio Invernizzi and Giorgio Gullini worked at the site, which they identified not as Ctesiphon but as Veh Ardashir.
-Work mainly concentrated on restoration at the palace of Khosrau II.
+In the late 1960s and early 1970s, an Italian team from the University of Turin directed by Antonio Invernizzi and Giorgio Gullini worked at the part of the site on the other side of the Tigris, which they identified as Veh Ardashir.
+Work mainly concentrated on restoration at the palace of Khosrow II.
 In 2013, the Iraqi government contracted to restore the Taq Kasra, as a tourist attraction.